dylman123/terraform-demos/README.md

 ## Terraform Demos
-In order to follow the Udemy course and experiment on my own.
+In order to train for the HashiCorp Certified: Terraform Associate (002) exam and certification.